 Porcelain Veneers and Composite Resin Veneers

 The two most common materials used to fabricate or create dental veneers are composite resin and porcelain.
 Indirect (created outside of your mouth) porcelain veneers and composite veneers are made by a dental technician in a dental laboratory; direct (created directly on your teeth) composite veneers are made by your dentist during your appointment at the dental office.
 Porcelain dental veneers are more appropriate solutions for severe cases involving dullness, wear, discoloration, extensive chipping, cracking, spacing or uneven teeth.
 Composite bonding or just bonding — which refers to direct composite veneers — is an inexpensive, effective and minimally invasive way to restore and correct small chips, cracks and discoloration in the teeth.

 When are Veneers Appropriate?

-The removal of any natural tooth structure is permanent, so cosmetic dentists today prefer to offer patients the most minimally invasive options first.
+The removal of any natural tooth structure is permanent.
+Our cosmetic dentist in Watford today prefer to offer patients the most minimally invasive options first.
 If your natural teeth are functionally and esthetically adequate, dental veneers may not be an appropriate treatment for you.